 Each subordinate voting share entitles its holder to one vote per share, and each multiple voting share entitles its holder to ten votes per share at any meeting of shareholders, other than meetings at which only the holders of a particular class or series of shares are entitled to vote due to statutory provisions or the specific attributes of this class or series.
 If and when issued, preferred shares will have such voting rights as may be determined by the Board at the time of issuance thereof.
+Subject to the provisions of the QBCA or as otherwise provided in the Company's articles, the Series A preferred shares and Series B preferred shares are not entitled to receive notice of, nor to attend or vote at, meetings of the shareholders of the Company.

 The subordinate voting shares are "restricted securities" within the meaning of such term under applicable Canadian securities laws in that they do not carry equal voting rights with the multiple voting shares.
-In the aggregate, all of the voting rights associated with the subordinate voting shares represented, as at March 31, 2024, 54.79% of the voting rights attached to all of the issued and outstanding shares.
+In the aggregate, all of the voting rights associated with the subordinate voting shares represented, as at March 31, 2025, 55.85% of the voting rights attached to all of the issued and outstanding shares.